My interest in astrology started with my parents in the ‘70s.

 I’ve published several articles in The Mountain Astrologer and was an associate editor for the magazine for three years.

 I’ve appeared several times on local radio shows over the years here in Portland, talking about astrology.

 In 2007 I created The Sirius Astrology Podcast.
 It includes interviews with fellow astrologers as well as my own discussion of various topics such as difficult transits, midlife transits, and Mercury Retrograde.
 It can still be found at iTunes with close to 50 episodes remaining available.

 My Life Now

-I live in Portland, Oregon with my beloved husband, Brad, and our three kitties.
+I live in Portland, Oregon with my husband, Brad, and our three kitties.

 I love animals, all animals.
 (Okay, but especially cats).
 I donate to a few animal charities.

-I have been playing the mandolin for nearly four years now, and I've been taking vocal lessons for a year.
+I took mandolin lessons for a few years, and I've been taking vocal lessons for a couple years now.
 Music is something I really have to work at, but it is a satisfying endeavor.

 I look forward to being of service to you!